rickhull/buildar/README.md

 end
 ```

 You can use it as a starting point.
+Tasks which depend on optional functionality will not fail if the option is disabled.
+They are effectively skipped.

 Use a VERSION file
 ------------------